pgatterbauer/data_mid_bootcamp_project_regression/readme.md

 *** key results ***

-You can see the findings and results in the presentation folder or follow the link here: https://docs.google.com/presentation/d/1rsgSdD07x5llm9iqwYXc51g9HK4YowvrZKb0EMAbfQo/edit#slide=id.g12199ab7137_0_165
+You can see the findings and results in the presentation folder or follow the link here and see also fancy gifs working: https://docs.google.com/presentation/d/1rsgSdD07x5llm9iqwYXc51g9HK4YowvrZKb0EMAbfQo/edit#slide=id.g12199ab7137_0_165